blogger web statistics

 1. Encourage your child with words like, "I'm glad you told me this is happening.
 I'm sorry you got hurt and scared.
 I'm going to help you with this, and we will figure something out.
 You're strong and smart, and I believe in you.
 You're going to be able to deal with this so that it doesn't keep on happening to you.
 I'll stick with you until the problem is solved."

 2. If your child seems too passive and lacks self-confidence, he may need to develop some healthy anger skills.
-This CD/audiobook program will help you to help him in coming up with the inner strength, confidence and healthy anger he needs in order to stand up for himself.
+This audiobook will help you to help him in coming up with the inner strength, confidence and healthy anger he needs in order to stand up for himself.
 When kids don't speak out and stand up for themselves, it can be an indication of depression and in extreme cases suicidal tendencies.
 If you think this may be a concern with your child, learn about preventing teen suicide.

 3. It is important to teach your child empathy skills.
 The best way to do that is to practice conflict resolution skills with your child until she is comfortable using them in a variety of situations.
 When you look at those conflict resolution skills, you will see that the empathy component is when the Responder is doing steps 2. and 3. in the process.
 For your convenience, those steps are: